Ashama Solar Power Station

 Ashama Solar Power Station, is a planned 200 MW solar power plant in Nigeria.
 When completed, it is expected to be the largest solar power station in West Africa.

 Location

 The power station is expected to occupy an estimated 304 ha of real estate in a locality called Aniocha South, in the village of Ashama, in Delta State, in Southeastern Nigeria.
-Ashaba is located approximately 37 km, by road, west of the city of Asaba, where the state headquarters are located.
+Ashama is located approximately 37 km, by road, west of the city of Asaba, where the state headquarters are located.
 Ashama lies approximately 238 km northwest of Port Harcourt, the fifth-largest city in Nigeria and the capital of Rivers State.

 Overview

 According to the World Bank, an estimated 80 million Nigerians have no access to electricity.
 Of these, about 60 million spend an estimated NGN1.6 Trillion (approximately US$4.2 billion) annually, on the purchase, operation and maintenance of "fossil fuel generators".
 The Federal Government of Nigeria is promoting the use of renewable energy to mitigate a large fraction of the electricity deficit in the country.